Recently updated on: November 18, 2023

 2. Is the insurance agent asking about your current financial status?

-When an insurance agent presents their products, are they inquiring about your current financial status, like your debt obligations and mortgage, your current income, and how much you can pay as a premium?
+When an insurance agent presents their products, are they inquiring about your current financial status, like your debt and mortgage obligations, your current income, and how much you can pay as a premium?

 They must also ask if you're insured and how much insurance coverage you already have, so they will know how to adjust their approach to their pitch.

-For instance, I heard and read of insurance agents offering VULs to parents for their young children and infants who mask the product’s intent as an educational fund and a future investment.
+I have encountered situations where insurance agents sell VULs to parents for their young children and infants disguised as an educational fund and future investment.

-So, if you’re a parent and bought a VUL for your baby, are you expecting the baby to be out of the picture soon?
-Because, to be honest, the sum assured of the VUL will only kick in the event of the sudden demise of the policyholder, which in this case, is your child.
+As a parent who has purchased a VUL for your baby, are you anticipating your child will no longer be in the picture soon?
+It's important to note that the sum assured of the VUL will only be activated if the policyholder, in this case, your child, passes away suddenly.

-What I am saying is if you need investment for your child's future education, you can directly invest in PAG-IBIG MP2, mutual funds, UITFs, bond funds, or even in the stock market to ensure that the full amount of your premium is going directly for your intended purpose.
+So, if you want to invest in your child's future education, consider investing in PAG-IBIG MP2, mutual funds, UITFs, bond funds, or the stock market.
+This way, you can ensure that your premium goes directly toward your intended purpose.

 It is important to be careful because there are instances when a policyholder dies and doesn't have the necessary documents to claim the benefits, resulting in frustration and anger.

-So, it is important to have at least an annual policy review with your agent to clarify any questions you have and adjust any parts of the policy.
+So, having at least an annual policy review with your agent is important to clarify any questions you have and adjust any parts of the policy.

 Related: Why We Should Always Ask Questions

-Your life insurance is a critical aspect of a strong financial foundation.
-It also offers peace of mind for breadwinners that their beneficiaries will not be financially burdened if an unforeseen incident happens to them.
+Your life insurance is a critical aspect of a strong financial foundation and offers peace of mind for breadwinners.

-However, it is still important to note that a VUL is not a one-size-fits-all investment product, like what some insurance agents make them seem.
+However, it is still important to note that a VUL is not a one-size-fits-all investment product like some insurance agents make them seem.

-So, when choosing your insurance agent, you need to be careful who you choose because they will be your partner for a long time and will be your family's contact if they ever need to claim the benefits.
+So, when choosing your insurance agent, you must be careful who you choose because they will be your partner for a long time and will be your family's contact if they ever need to claim the benefits.